radiantlogic-v8/documentation-new/documentation/configuration/identity-views/model-driven-views.md

 >[!warning]
 >For child nodes from database backends, make sure in the link parameter value there is a `<space>` between the “IN” and the following open parenthesis.
 Also, performance can be negatively impacted because the “IN” operator does not benefit from prepared statements.

-An example depicting the model of the identity view and the runtime view leveraging the link parameter between the two virtual views described in this section is shown below.
+An example depicting the model of the identity view and the runtime view leveraging the link parameter between the two views described in this section is shown below.

 ![Example – Using Links with a Parameter to Condition the Subtree](Media/Image4.17.jpg)